Updated September 23, 2020

 How much does Mark Dawson make from actual book sales?

-Some have wondered whether Mark makes the bulk of his income from selling books, or from selling courses like this one.
+Some have wondered whether Mark makes the bulk of his income from selling books, or from selling this course teaching others how to sell their books.
+In other words, is he actually doing what he’s teaching?

 Book sales make up most of my income.
 I’ve done six figures each of the last two months, and will this month.
 I post extensively about it in the SPF FB group.